ikmrn/frontend-challenges/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Grid
 - Mobile-first workflow
 - JavaScript for interactivity
 - Responsive design for mobile and desktop devices

 ### What I learned

-During this project, I gained valuable experience in state management by implementing state changes for different components.
-Specifically, I learned how to create a rating component from scratch, which involved handling user interactions to select a rating option and dynamically updating the UI based on the user's choice.

-I deepened my understanding of web forms by learning how to prevent form submission when certain conditions are not met.
-This knowledge is crucial for ensuring data integrity and providing a smooth user experience.

-Additionally, I delved into dynamically generating HTML elements with JavaScript, improving code efficiency and maintainability while adhering to standardized practices.

-Overall, this project provided me with practical hands-on experience in front-end development, reinforcing key concepts such as state management and form handling.
+During this project, I learned how to create filters to organize and manage data effectively.
+Additionally, I practiced building dynamic HTML elements to create more interactive web pages.
+Importing data from JSON files taught me how to integrate external data sources seamlessly into my projects.
+Overall, these experiences have expanded my understanding of web development and equipped me with valuable skills for future projects.

 ### Continued development

-In future projects, I aim to further enhance my understanding of web development practices, particularly in areas related to security.
-I am eager to explore topics such as secure coding practices, data validation, and protecting against common security threats.
-Additionally, I plan to continue refining my skills in front-end development and exploring advanced techniques to create more robust and user-friendly web applications.
+Now, I want to add more to it.
+I'm thinking of incorporating advanced features like sorting and searching to make it easier to browse data.
+I also want to try using new tools like React or Vue.js to make my website more interactive.
+It would be great to include real-time updates from other websites using APIs and make my data look better with charts and graphs.

 ## Author